Skip to main content

 Schools of Sanctuary in Leeds

-Soon there will be a children’s resource available telling the story of leaving your home and the challenges this presents as well as the opportunities that eventually lie ahead.
-It is based on the stained glass windows of Christ Church Upper Armley and the resource by Janet Fraser Smith called ‘Refugee Realities in Church Art.’
+Have you seen our new ‘Windows of Opportunity’ resource for primary schools, especially CoE primaries, which encourages children to think through leaving their homes and travelling to a new country and settling there.
+The challenges this presents as well as the opportunities that lie ahead are presented with discussion starters and activity suggestions.
+It is based on the stained glass windows of Christ Church Upper Armley and the resource by Janet Fraser Smith called โ€˜Refugee Realities in Church Art.โ€™

-There is lots more information about Schools of Sanctuary nationally on the main site.
-In particular you can find the national Resource Pack.
+There is lots more information about Schools of Sanctuary nationally on the main site.ย In particular you can find the national Resource Pack.

 Schools of Sanctuary aims to: